NilFoundation/zkllvm-template/README.md

 mkdir build && cd build
 cmake .. && make template
 ```
-You should have a circuit IR file called `zkllvm_zkllvm.ll`
+You should have a circuit IR file called `template.ll`

 # Step 2: Setup proof market user/toolchain
 Please navigate out of the `zkllvm-template` repository